Gina Grant college admissions controversy: Admissions revocations

 In January 1995 Grant was admitted to Harvard University, reportedly having told her Harvard interviewer that her mother had been killed in an accident.
 After she was featured in an April 2 Boston Globe article about students who had overcome difficult circumstances, Harvard and The Globe received anonymous communications containing old news articles about Grant's mother's death.
 Harvard rescinded Grant's admission the next day, referring only to a list of general reasons that admissions are sometimes rescinded.
 Harvard refused Grant's request to meet with the admissions committee.

-Grant, through a lawyer, argued that educational institutions are forbidden by Massachusetts law to ask about criminal matters not resulting in "convictions"—juveniles are "adjudicated delinquent" rather than "convicted"—and that she was not obliged to disclose an event that occurred when she was a juvenile and reflected only in her sealed juvenile record.
+Grant, through a lawyer, argued that educational institutions are forbidden by Massachusetts law to ask about criminal matters not resulting in "convictions"—juveniles are "adjudicated delinquent" rather than "convicted"—and that she was not obliged to disclose an event that occurred when she was a juvenile and was reflected only in her sealed juvenile record.